Solution · Fitness & Recreation

 Fill every class roster, convert free-intro visitors into paying members, and recover members who ghost after week four.
 Four AI agents run your entire growth loop around the clock.

-Prefero helps fitness & recreation businesses fill class schedules, convert free-intro visitors into paid members, and recover members who stop attending after week four by running the entire growth loop autonomously.
-Four AI agents (Lila for local discovery, Cora for booking conversion, Echo for member retention, and Sage for membership analytics) ensure no class search, free-intro lead, or lapsing member slips through.
+Prefero helps fitness & recreation businesses rank higher on Google and AI search, convert free-intro visitors into paid members, and recover members who stop attending after week four.
+Four specialist AI agents split the work (Lila for discovery and online presence, Cora for lead conversion and booking, Echo for retention and loyalty, and Sage for insight), so no class search, evening inquiry, or drifting member is missed.
 Gyms and studios on Prefero average a 2.8× lift in new-member sign-ups within 90 days.

 How the four agents work for you